 Psychologists have a high success rate when helping people with anxiety

-People are increasingly suffering from symptoms of anxiety, and seeking anxiety treatment from a psychologist.
+People are increasingly seeking anxiety treatment from a psychologist.
 Positively, psychological researchers have learned more and more about how people’s emotions, and the brain, work.
 With this increased knowledge has come the development of effective anxiety treatments.
 Excessive use of alcohol or drugs can be seen as self-medication of anxiety, although these are not constructive coping mechanisms, whereas psychological therapy for anxiety is constructive.
 Adolescents and children suffer from anxiety just as adults do, and people of all ages can benefit from targeted therapy.

 Symptoms of Anxiety